qBraid/upload-course-action/README.md

-# Deploy Course to qBraid Action
+# Deploy Course Action

-A GitHub Action for deploying educational courses to qBraid's learning platform with automated validation and secure file upload.
+A GitHub Action for deploying educational courses to  learning platform with automated validation and secure file upload.

 ## Overview